jpjpjp/webex-custom-web-client/README.md

 The GUI has NOT been implemented to support sending text and a file in the same message.
 This is left as an exercise to the reader.

+## Contributing

+This project was inspired to support a specific customer use case, but with some additional work it could become a more generic refrence for how to build a non Cisco branded custom web client.
+Check out the [To Do List](./TODO.md), if you would like to contribute.